Graduating Seniors: Remember to Back Up Your Files

 Before you leave the College, back up your work from your U: drive, W: drive, email, and other resources.
-While you can use Amherst's VPN service to copy your work from off-campus, using VPN is much, much slower than backing up on campus and sometimes there are problems.
+While you can use Amherst's VPN service to copy your work from off-campus, using VPN is significantly slower than backing up files on campus and you may encounter other issues.
 It is much easier and safer to back up your data while you are still on campus.

 - Backup Amherst Email Automatically to your computer with the Oulook Mailbox Export tool (RECOMMENDED).